mr-cat-sudo/Benadryl/README.md

 ## Message from Aqua_Not
 Anti Benadryl coming soon to stop this rat from being used maliciously :)
-And Francium was never a rat stop spreading fake shit, Love from Aqua.
+And Francium was never a rat stop spreading fake shit, Love from Aqua and Anti Benadryl devs.

 ## Thanks to everyone.